enpiicom/wp-plugin-enpii-base/README.md

-# Enpii Base plugin
+# EnpiiBase plugin
 We understand the pains it brings to WordPress developers so we create this plugin to allow to use [Laravel framework](https://laravel.com/).

-This plugin would bring all the features of Laravel framework to WordPress development: Container concepts, Service Providers, ORMs, Queue system, Routing system ... (everything that works with Laravel will work with WordPress with Enpii Base plugin).
+This plugin would bring all the features of Laravel framework to WordPress development: Container concepts, Service Providers, ORMs, Queue system, Routing system ... (everything that works with Laravel will work with WordPress with EnpiiBase plugin).

 So from now on, you can use Laravel concepts to work with WordPress developments consistently.
-This Enpii Base plugin would help WordPress developers to create easy-maintainable code exactly the same way Laravel does.
+This EnpiiBase plugin would help WordPress developers to create easy-maintainable code exactly the same way Laravel does.

 Imagine, you can do this for the iconic template file `index.php` (using Blade template syntax)
 ```html